paralin/tinygo-wasip2-prototype/README.md

 [the jspi spec]: https://github.com/WebAssembly/js-promise-integration/blob/main/proposals/js-promise-integration/Overview.md
 [jspi origin trial]: https://developer.chrome.com/origintrials/#/view_trial/1603844417297317889
 [jspi proposal]: https://github.com/WebAssembly/js-promise-integration

+The latest update on jspi can be found in the [extent to extend experiment] email on the Blink mailing list in which, as of January 29, 2025:

+> SPI has been inherently hard to specify, and validate security requirements
+> for given that it is somewhat sandwiched between JS & Wasm.
+Concretely, since
+> the last OT extension, the late breaking changes have been merged into the
+> specification and we've gotten more signals about the exploitable security
+> surface of JSPI (OT features are treated as shipped features for V8), and we'd
+> like to focus on hardening security ahead of an intent to ship.
+>
+> ~ Deepti Gandluri

+[extent to extend experiment]: https://groups.google.com/a/chromium.org/g/blink-dev/c/ke9rpIdSTwI/m/pq9PnNtCAAAJ

 Since jspi is not yet supported and there's apparently no way to return asynchronously from a call from wasm => javascript I guess the only way to make